bespinian/trainings/kubernetes-hands-on/README.md

 You can enter the IP from `LoadBalancer Ingress` in your browser and pull up the UI.

+> Note!
+>
+> Provisioning an external IP might take a few minutes, depending on the
+> setup of your cluster.

 > Many production environments have security requirements, that prevent
 > you from exposing your applications directly to the internet using load
 > balancer services.